what3words/w3w-swift-wrapper/README.md

 There are three examples in this package:

+#### iOS SwiftUI:
-An iOS SwiftUI example using `autosuggest` is in this package at [./Examples/AutoSuggest/AutoSuggest.xcodeproj](./Examples/AutoSuggest/AutoSuggest.xcodeproj)
+An iOS SwiftUI example using `autosuggest` is in this package at [Examples/AutoSuggest/AutoSuggest.xcodeproj](./Examples/AutoSuggest/AutoSuggest.xcodeproj)

+#### macOS terminal:
-A macOS terminal example demonstrating `convertToCoordinates` is at: [./Examples/ConvertToCoords/ConvertToCoords.xcodeproj](./Examples/ConvertToCoords/ConvertToCoords.xcodeproj)
+A macOS terminal example demonstrating `convertToCoordinates` is at: [Examples/ConvertToCoords/ConvertToCoords.xcodeproj](./Examples/ConvertToCoords/ConvertToCoords.xcodeproj)

+#### iOS UIKit:
-An iOS UIKit example using the VoiceAPI is at: [./Examples/VoiceAPI/VoiceAPI.xcodeproj](./Examples/VoiceAPI/VoiceAPI.xcodeproj)
+An iOS UIKit example using the VoiceAPI is at: [Examples/VoiceAPI/VoiceAPI.xcodeproj](./Examples/VoiceAPI/VoiceAPI.xcodeproj)

 # Installation